trms/carousel-api-php/README.md

 ## Exceptions
-You can expect the following exceptions to be thrown if things go off the rails with the server, or if you attepmpt to do things that are unsupported or not allowed.
+You can expect the following exceptions to be thrown if things go off the rails with the server, or if you attempt to do things that are unsupported or not allowed.

 `TRMS\Carousel\Exceptions\CarouselAPIException`
 `TRMS\Carousel\Exceptions\CarouselModelException`